 Is Jesus Called YHWH in Romans 10:13?

 In Romans 10:13, the apostle Paul reaches the summit of a brilliant discourse on salvation by citing Joel 2:32: “For, ‘everyone who calls upon the name of the Lord will be saved.’”
-Although he uses the more generic term “Lord” (kurios in Greek), Joel 2:32 in the original Hebrew instructs people to call upon God’s personal name, “YHWH”.
+Although he uses the title “Lord” in his citation, the original Hebrew text actually instructs people to call upon God’s personal name, “YHWH.”

 Paul situates his quote within a discourse that explicitly identifies Jesus as Lord.
 Does this mean he has taken an OT verse about YHWH and applied it to Jesus?
 And if so, has he therefore implied that Jesus actually is YHWH?
 Dr. David Capes asserts that verses like Romans 10:13 in fact provide “the raw materials” for the Trinitarian doctrinal developments of later church councils.1

-In his book The Divine Christ: Paul, Jesus, and the Scriptures of Israel, Capes gives four reasons to think that Paul not only applies Joel 2:32 to Jesus, but is therefore identifying Jesus with YHWH in a “proto-Trinitarian” way.2 Just how well do these reasons hold up under scrutiny?
-Below we will evaluate each of them in turn.
+In his book The Divine Christ: Paul, Jesus, and the Scriptures of Israel, Capes offers four reasons to think that Paul not only applies Joel 2:32 to Jesus, but is therefore identifying Jesus with YHWH in a “proto-Trinitarian” way.2 Just how well do these reasons hold up under scrutiny?
+We will evaluate each of them below.

 1. A shift from theocentric to christocentric in OT quotes leading up to Romans 10:13

 Capes identifies two OT passages that are originally about YHWH yet are applied to Jesus in the verses leading up to Romans 10:13.
-This allegedly indicates that Paul is already beginning to identify Jesus with YHWH in an unusual way.
-We will look at each of these OT allusions in turn.
+In his opinion, this indicates that Paul is already beginning to identify Jesus with YHWH in an unusual way.

 a.
 Romans 9:33 (citing Is.
 8:14 & Is.
 28:16)